 Talk with your doctor about your implant options to make the best choices for you.

 Usually, implant-based reconstruction is done in two stages.
 First, an implant shell called a tissue expander is inserted into your chest.
+In some, but not all, cases regenerative tissue from a donor is used to hold this expander in place.
 Every few weeks your surgeon will expand the muscle and breast tissue by injecting saline into the port that is under the skin and connected to or inside the tissue expander.
 This process can be uncomfortable, but most people do not have a lot of pain.
 It requires frequent office visits.

 If you need radiation therapy after mastectomy, your doctor will likely recommend delayed reconstruction .
 Sometimes it is possible to have implant reconstruction before radiation therapy.
 But there is higher risk for complications and poor-looking results if an implant is radiated.